Multi-GeV Fermi-LAT Detection of PSR B1259-63: Acknowledgments

 \section{Acknowledgments}

+The authors would like to thank the reviewer for their very helpful suggestions, which improved this paper.
 The authors acknowledge support by the state of Baden-W\"urttemberg through~bwHPC.
 This work was supported by Deutsches Zentrum f\"ur Luft- und Raumfahrt e.V.
 (DLR) grant 50OR2409.
 BvS acknowledges support from the National Research Foundation of South Africa (grant number 119430).
 MCh and IuSh acknowledge support from the European Space Agency (ESA) in the framework of the PRODEX Programme (PEA 4000120711).
 The authors wish to acknowledge financial support from the Centre for Astrophysics and Relativity at DCU.